Siege of Petersburg: Second Deep Bottom (August 14–20)

 On the same day the Union failed at the Crater, Early, commanding the Confederate Second Corps, was burning the town of Chambersburg, Pennsylvania, as he operated out of the Shenandoah Valley, threatening towns in Maryland and Pennsylvania, as well as the District of Columbia.
-Lee was concerned about actions that Grant might take against Early and sent the Kershaw's infantry division from Anderson's corps and the cavalry division commanded Fitzhugh Lee to Culpeper, Virginia, where they could either provide aid to Early or be recalled to the Richmond-Petersburg front as needed.
+Lee was concerned about actions that Grant might take against Early and sent the Kershaw's infantry division from Anderson's corps and the cavalry division commanded by Fitzhugh Lee to Culpeper, Virginia, where they could either provide aid to Early or be recalled to the Richmond-Petersburg front as needed.
 Grant misinterpreted this movement and assumed that Anderson's entire corps had been removed from the vicinity of Richmond, leaving only about 8,500 men north of the James River.
 He determined to try again with an advance toward the Confederate capital led by Hancock.
 This would either prevent reinforcements from aiding Early or once again dilute the Confederate strength in the defensive lines around Petersburg.

 On August 13, X Corps, commanded by Birney, and Gregg's cavalry division crossed pontoon bridges from Bermuda Hundred to Deep Bottom.
 II Corps crossed by steamships the night of August 13–14.
 Birney's troops successfully pushed aside pickets on the Kingsland Road, but were stopped by the fortifications on New Market Heights.
 The II Corps units moved slowly into position, suffering numerous deaths from heat stroke.

 It was not until midday on August 14 that the Union made contact with the Confederates, manning rifle pits on the Darbytown Road just north of the Long Bridge Road.
 The Union generals were surprised at the Confederate strength.
 On the right, a full Confederate division commanded by Field was dug in.
 Chaffin's Bluff was defended by a division under Wilcox and reinforcements were arriving.
 Barlow's 10,000 men in two divisions of II Corps attacked Fussell's Mill.
 They were able to drive away two Confederate cavalry regiments at the mill, but they were repulsed by Brigadier General George T. Anderson's brigade.
 When Field took Anderson's brigade from his right flank, it weakened the line in front of Birney's corps, which moved forward and occupied some of the Confederate entrenchments and captured four guns.